Rudrakshbhardwaj01/RAG-implementation-using-LangChain/README.md

 # RAG-Based PDF Workflows

 Welcome!
 This repository features **two distinct Python workflows** for working with PDFs using Retrieval-Augmented Generation (RAG) and local LLMs.
-Both run entirely on your machine—**no API tokensb required**.
+Both run entirely on your machine—**no API tokens required**.
 You provide your own PDFs, and each PDF gets its own vector store for efficient processing.

 ---